schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/meshing-in-SMS.md

 ![Clean SMS map](../../assets/mesh-clean-map.png)

-The second clean will snap some of the newly created points in the first clean.
+Two cleans are needed because the second clean will snap some of the newly created points during the first clean.

 ## Build polygons